teshima/PDFBookmark/README.md

+# Purpose
-This script adds CSV format bookmark into new PDF file.
+This script adds bookmarks of CSV format to PDF file.

 Original PDF file is not changed, but only new one is created and bookmarks is added to it.

+# Command line arguments
+PDFBookmark.py *csv_filename Original_PDF_filename New_PDF_filenam*e

+Option "-p *page_number*" is page bias.
+If page number "1" in a book does't exist in page "1" in the PDF file.
+The page number of that option indicates where that page "1" in the book is.

 # CSV format of bookmark file
 - Delimiter is TAB
 - First column is page number in PDF.
-- Last column in one line is bookmark text.
+- Last column is bookmark text.
-- Folding level is specified by tabbing count between first and last column.
+- Folding level is specified by tabbing between first and last column.

 For example,
 ```